CCBIO908/Scientific_Writing_Course/README.md

 This site: xxxx

 > [!NOTE]
-> I will continously update this page as needed.
+> This page is continously updated as needed.
   - The primarily site for your material is in MittUIB/Canvas (ECT-students).
   - So info here is for those that have not gotten access to mittuib; the same information is shared here (gesture for non-ECT participants).